quatrope/pycf3/docs/source/index.rst

 Citation
 --------

-Please reference pycf3 in any research report or publication that requires citation of any author's work.
-The minimal content of a citation should include:
+Please acknowledge pycf3 in any research report or publication that requires citation of any author's work.
 Our suggested acknowledgment is:

     The authors acknowledge the pycf3 project that contributed to the research reported here. <https://pycf3.readthedocs.io/>